-The brain of a child is unique; it is not simply a small version of the adult brain.
+The brain of a child is not only special, it is unique.
+It is not simply a small version of the adult brain.
 During infancy and childhood, more than a billion brain cells develop into highly specialized integrated networks, a critical process that shapes learning and acquisition of skills.
-This process is very complex, making the developing brain particularly vulnerable to neurological disorders.
-Unfortunately, brain disorders in children are very common and the number of children affected is on the rise nationwide.
+This process is complex, making the developing brain particularly vulnerable to neurological disorders.
+Unfortunately, brain disorders in children are very common and the number of children affected is on the rise nationwide

-The Nicklaus Children’s Brain Institute was created to meet this growing challenge, assembling a world-renowned team to offer hope and healing to families caring for a child with a brain disorder.
-Together, these specialists balance safety and efficacy to achieve the best possible outcomes and quality of life for children with neurological conditions.
+The Nicklaus Children's Brain Institute was created in 2001, to meet this growing challenge.
+Our world-renowned team offers families the expert and compassionate care required to help children with brain disorders.
+Together, these specialists balance safety and efficacy, along with a caring environment, to achieve the best possible outcomes and quality of life for children with neurological conditions.

 Comprehensive Programs and Services

 The Brain Institute offers comprehensive programs and services focused on various multidisciplinary specialties.

 Treatments and Procedures

 Our cutting-edge treatments and procedures cover a wide spectrum of conditions, some pioneered specifically at Nicklaus Children's Hospital.

 The Brain Institute offers a comprehensive array of multidisciplinary programs that treat the following conditions: